iCliniq Logo

 Garlic.

-Patients with scalp psoriasis should avoid eating the following food items:
+Patients with scalp psoriasis should avoid eating the following food items: Red meat.
+Dairy products.
+Eggs.
+Gluten.
+Processed food.
+Alcohol.

-If scalp psoriasis is left untreated for a long time it can lead to problems like itchiness, redness, soreness of the scalp, temporary hair loss, etc. Up to 40 % of patients with moderate-to-severe psoriasis are at risk of developing psoriatic arthritis.
+If scalp psoriasis is left untreated for a long time, it can lead to problems like itchiness, redness, soreness of the scalp, temporary hair loss, etc. Up to 40 % of patients with moderate-to-severe psoriasis are at risk of developing psoriatic arthritis.
 Psoriatic arthritis can result in discomfort, impairment, and long-term joint abnormalities, just as rheumatoid arthritis.

 Cell accumulation on the skin due to scalp psoriasis results in thick, scaly, itchy patches on the scalp and other body parts.
 Sometimes the symptoms resemble dandruff.
 However, mild scalp psoriasis typically only consists of very mild scaling.

 Topical corticosteroid creams and ointments are best for testing scalp psoriasis.
-However, natural ingredients like aloe vera gels, baking soda, garlic, coconut oil, avocado oil, etc can also help alleviate symptoms.
+However, natural ingredients like aloe vera gels, baking soda, garlic, coconut oil, avocado oil, etc, can also help alleviate symptoms.

 Yes, scalp psoriasis is an autoimmune disease.
 An autoimmune disease is a condition in which the body’s immune system starts attacking its own healthy cells.

 Psoriasis does not get worse with age, yet it may get better or worse based on many environmental conditions.
 Stress and obesity are two factors that might worsen the symptoms of psoriasis.
-However, genetics ultimately determine the severity of psoriasis.
+However, genetics ultimately determines the severity of psoriasis.

 Dandruff and scalp psoriasis are two distinct disorders that affect the scalp.
 Both conditions can cause dryness and flakiness of the scalp, making them difficult to differentiate.
 The symptoms of psoriasis, however, can frequently be more severe and include plaques, bleeding, and itchy or burning skin.
 Moreover, dandruff can be easily treated with over-the-counter shampoos, while scalp psoriasis usually requires treatment with topical corticosteroids.